You are here

 Bacterial Vaginosis (BV)

 BV is not a sexually transmitted infection (STI).
-It is more common in people with a vagina who are having sex, but people who are not sexually active can also have BV.
-In women who have sex with women, if one partner has BV then there is a high chance her partner will also have BV.
-When a female has BV, it may be easier for her to get another STI or HIV.
+It is more common amongst people who are having sex, but people who are not sexually active can also have BV.
+In women who have sex with women*, if one partner has BV then there is a high chance her partner will also have BV.
+When a person has BV, it may be easier for her to get another STI or HIV.

 - Have more than one sex partner or a new sex partner (sex with different partners can change the normal balance in the vagina)